Moving is stressful, moving with dogs is even harder, but moving abroad with dogs has to be one of the most challenging one out of these three.

 There was one thing though that people have warned me about.
 Switzerland is very strict with dogs that have their ears/tails cropped, but it was not an issue for us (since the huskies have no cropped body parts), and it is also not a problem usually if you only travel.
 Still, in case you would like to stay longer in the country with a dog that has cropped tail or ears, you might have to look deeper into this.

-The only place where something extra was needed was Norway, where dogs have to be dewormed no longer than 24 hours before entering the country.
-This has to be issued by a vet, so you have to plan with that extra stop if you would like to go to the country of fjords and trolls.
+The only place where something extra was needed was Norway, where dogs have to be dewormed no longer than 120 hours before entering the country (but not earlier than 24).
+This has to be issued by a vet, so you have to plan with that extra stop if you would like to go to the country of fjords and trolls and travel around Europe for more than 5 days before doing that.

 After packing in everything, while making sure the dogs get air, we could finally set off.
 The huskies were super eager, they love travelling, and are great companions in that too.
 They are not stressed, they usually just sleep when we are on the go and they only need to have a pee-stop every 6 hours or so.